 What does this mean?

-The coronavirus disease, particularly the new variant, has now spread to deeply concerning levels.
-The NHS continues to be at risk of being overwhelmed should measures not be taken to prevent this.
-The current lockdown began at 00.01 on Wednesday 6 January 2021.
-The Government has published its roadmap, as of 12 April 2021, we are currently in Step 2 of this plan.
+The NHS continues to be at risk of being overwhelmed should cases of coronavirus rise sharply.
+England was moved into lockdown at 00.01 on Wednesday 6 January 2021.
+Since then, the Government has published its roadmap out of lockdown, as of 17 May 2021, we are currently in Step 3 of this plan.

 This means in addition to previously eased restrictions;

 - indoor hospitality can open for table service,

 - public buildings, including libraries and community centres can open,